wp-plugins/easyrotator-for-wordpress/readme.txt

 = Does EasyRotator work properly on SSL sites? =

+Yes!
 The most recent versions of the plugin are automatically compatible with SSL sites.
 If a page is being viewed over SSL, all rotators will be updated appropriately to avoid mixed-content warnings.

 == Screenshots ==
 1. The Insert EasyRotator button in the Post/Page editor